 Congestion Interfering with Hearing

 Congestion is a common side effect during pregnancy.
 It can make your ears feel stuffy and full.
 That’s your Eustachian tubes filling up with fluid.
 This excess phlegm and fluid can impact how sound moves through the ear canal, which leads to tinnitus sounds in your ears.
 Before you take any congestion medicine, you should check with your doctor to find out what medications are safe during pregnancy.

 Does Preeclampsia and Ringing in Your Ears?

 Preeclampsia is a condition during pregnancy when your blood pressure is elevated to dangerous levels.
-Preeclampsia usually occurs after week 20 of your pregnancy and is detected by protein in urine and high blood pressure, the latter of which is a cause of pulsatile tinnitus.
-Preeclampsia often goes hand in hand with gestational hypertension, also known as pregnancy-induced hypertension, and affects 5-8% of all pregnancies.
+It usually occurs after week 20 of your pregnancy and is detected by protein in urine and high blood pressure, the latter of which is a cause of pulsatile tinnitus.
+This condition often goes hand in hand with gestational hypertension, also known as pregnancy-induced hypertension, and affects 5-8% of all pregnancies.
 Your doctor will check for signs of preeclampsia during your routine visits, and if detected, will suggest changes to your diet and extra rest to treat the issue.

 Can Pregnancy Hormones Cause Changes in Your Hearing?

 Hormones are primarily regulated in the hypothalamus, a smaller part of your brain.
 During pregnancy, the hypothalamus works overtime.
 It communicates with your body regarding how much hormone to produce and when to stop production.

 Hormone changes can lead to intense emotion, anxiety, fatigue, and even depression.
 These are well-known influencers of the severity of ringing in ears while pregnant.